-The Meyer Library houses a collection of materials documenting the public artworks created in the Emeryville Mudflats during the 1960s, 70s, and 80s.
+The CCA Archives house a collection of materials documenting the public artworks created in the Emeryville Mudflats during the 1960s, 70s, and 80s.
 The collection is comprised of the Robert Sommer Collection, photographs and ephemera, and the Mudflats Oral Histories, interviews of creators.
 A portion of the collection is available digitally in CCA's digital archive VAULT and in the Internet Archive's California College of the Arts Libraries collection.
 Physical materials may be used by appointment for research purposes.

 The Emeryville Mudflats was a drive-by whimsical sculpture garden that exposed the populace to a radical form of public art.
 These anonymous sculptures made out of detritus emerged from the muddy lowlands along the Nimitz Freeway.
 What began as an art school experiment became a mysterious cultural landmark of the San Francisco Bay.
 The Emeryville Mudflats was made by the masses, edited by the public and celebrated by an audience of drivers heading west on the I-80.
 It was an epic chaos that reflected the complex reckoning of history within the American Experience.